 The non-finate verb forms do not have an inflection or reference to a grammatical person.
 These forms have a more unique character.
 In Spanish there are three non-finate verb forms: the infinitive, the gerund and the participle.
 This article explains the use of these verb forms in Spanish.

 The indicative mode

 The indicative mode is used to express the world of reality.
-This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido y futuro. and compound tenses including: perfecto, pasado anterior, pluscuamperfecto y futuro compuesto.
+This article will treat all simple tenses, including presente, pretérito imperfecto, pretérito indefinido and futuro and compound tenses including: perfecto, pasado anterior, pluscuamperfecto and futuro compuesto.
 Read more on how these tenses are used in Spanish.

 The subjunctive mode

 The subjuntive mode (in Spanish subjuntivo) is used to convey ideas in the realm of all areas other than those of objective facts: concepts that are hypothetical, contrary to fact, those which embody the expression of feelings of the speaker toward a state or action.
 This article will explain the use of the presente, pretérito imperfecto, futuro, perfecto and pluscuamperfecto in subjunctive mode in Spanish.

 The conditional mode

 The conditional mode (in Spanish modo condicional) is used to express an action of which the fulfilment depends on a condition.
 This article describes the way the conditional is used in Spanish.